The Cybersecurity Risks for Highly Regulated Organizations

 Critical Data Needs Email Security

 Clearswift solutions offer an unprecedented level of flexibility and granularity in policy deployment and control.
 Clearswift Secure Email Gateway (SEG) uses traditional signature, heuristic, and cloud-assisted lookups to deliver protection against malware, ransomware, and spyware.
-SEG’s Deep Content Inspection (DCI) can detect active code in files and allows the organization to manage how to handle any violations.
+The Clearswift SEG’s Deep Content Inspection (DCI) can detect active code in files and allows the organization to manage how to handle any violations.

-Sanitizing and Redaction – Better Content Safeguarding
+Redaction & Sanitization = Better Content Safeguarding

+The SEG can detect information that shouldn’t be there.
+The data might be deliberately exfiltrated or someone could be sending out some content that may contain hidden classified information.
 Through Structural Sanitization, the SEG can clean content to ensure that no sensitive data is being exfiltrated either deliberately or accidentally.
 Documents can have sensitive or offensive text automatically redacted.
 Even images within documents can have sensitive content redacted from the image and then replaced in the document.
 Document properties (metadata) can be cleaned; for example, agencies may want to remove the “Author” name from all publicly available documents.

 Clearswift’s Anti-Steganography rebuilds images to remove any data added by steganography tools, which is often missed by other email security solutions such as Microsoft Office 365.